 - Nitrate-free and antibiotic-free hams are available, though not always easy to find.
 Heritage International offers Berkshire Ham that is nitrate-free and ingredient conscience, while Vermont Maple takes it a step further with no antibiotics used.
 For more options, ask at your local natural food stores.
 Also, you may have local farms in your area with good options.

-Luck enough to have leftovers?
+Lucky enough to have leftovers?
 For a quick meal post-Easter, stir any leftover peas with ham into brown rice or pasta (regular or gluten-free).
-This recipe was slightly adapted from www.porkbeinspired.com.

 Special Diet Notes: Spring Herb Peas with Ham